wedeling/FabUQCampaign/README.md

 + `FabUQCampaign/templates/ade`: contains the command-line instruction to draw a single EasyVVUQ sample of the advection diffusion equation.

++ `FabUQCampaign/config_files/ade`: in this example this directory only contains the input configuration file for the ADE solver (described below).
+In more complex models, this directory contains any (configuration) file that you need to run your model.
+The contents of this directory will get copied to each ensemble run.

 ## Detailed Example

 ### Inputs